 Overall, the instructions were very easy to follow and I was able to make the meal in only a few minutes more than the suggested time.
 If I had others helping, we could have easily done the prep work in the 30 minutes the recipe says it takes.
 Then it’s just a matter of letting the soup simmer for 2 hours.
 It seemed like a long time, but the broth was so full of flavor that it was worth it!

 While it was cooking, Justin commented on how amazing the whole house smelled because of the unique blend of spices that are not ones I normally use.

-We both ended up tearing up the bok choy before adding it to the soup so it would be easier to pick up, and topped ours with both the cilantro and green onions.
+We both ended up tearing up the bok choy before adding it to the soup so it would be easier to pick up.
+We topped ours with both the cilantro and green onions.
 Again, we wanted to make this as close to the recipe as possible since we were giving it our honest review.
 It’s hard to review something if you don’t make it properly!

 We made the 4-serving box, but it will probably make closer to 6 servings here since we don’t eat large portions of food.
 And even better, it reheats pretty well.
 Since there were leftovers, I kept all of the toppings in their own containers and strained some of the broth and meat into one as well.
 I was able to reheat the broth on the stovetop and add the noodles to that to warm them for a second meal the next day.

 Shop This Post

 If you want to try some amazing, delicious, authentic Asian food for yourself, you can check out their website at www.themostdelish.com and order your own meal kit!
 There are options for a 4-bowl kit and an 8-bowl kit.
 This would be fun as a get-together with friends or other couples to work together on a meal then have game night while waiting for the soup to simmer.
 Boxes come in either original (the one I made) or a spicy version and can be shipped worldwide.